Side effects of chemotherapy

 What can you do?

-• Use a lotion or cream to stop the dryness.
+• Use a lotion or cream to stop getting dry skin.
 Apply it while your skin is still damp after washing.

-• Avoid perfumes, cologne, or aftershave lotion that could irritate the skin.
+• Avoid perfumes, cologne, or aftershave lotion that could irritate and dry out the skin.

 • Avoid long, hot showers that can dry the skin.
 Have short, cool showers or sponge baths.

-• It is especially important to cover up your skin and use a high protection sunscreen (SPF 30+) in the sun when having chemotherapy.
+• It is important to cover up your skin and use a high protection sunscreen (SPF 30+) if you are out in the sun when having chemotherapy.

 • Your skin may go red or thicken where the injection or the drip goes in.
 If this happens, tell your doctor or nurse immediately.